 German Shepherds reign as one of the most popular dog breeds.
-They’re smart, athletic and loyal – but it’s not all good.
-Something a lot of owners don’t know ahead of time is how bad the German Shepherds’ shedding actually is.
+They’re smart, athletic and loyal – but it isn’t all good.
+Given the German Shepherd’s thick fluffy coat, most owners are often concern about their shedding, and rightfully so.

-But this constant shedding doesn’t have to be a pain.
-And if your German Shepherd is shedding too much, it could even be a sign of health problems.
-That’s why we put together this guide on German Shepherds and how they shed.
+However, the shedding doesn’t have to be a pain for owners.
+If your German Shepherd is shedding too much, it could potentially be a sign of health problems.
+Continue reading to learn why they shed so much and how to deal with it.

 RECOMMENDED: 57 Best Hypoallergenic Dogs

 As their name implies, the German Shepherd is a shepherding dog from Germany.
-Herding sheep and cattle was no small task, especially during cold winter months.
+Herding sheep and cattle was no small task, especially during the colder winter months.
 And yes, they had to stay out in the blistering cold!

-So German Shepherds developed a thick double coat that continually shed.
-This constant shedding of thick fur came with some advantages though.
+So, German Shepherds were developed to sport a thick double coat that continually shed.
+This constant shedding of thick fur does come with some advantages though.

-By constantly shedding, they were less prone to fur matting or getting objects trapped in their coat.
-And the thick fur obviously was quite the literal life-saver during sub-freezing winter temperatures.
-Herding would be near-impossible without it!
+By constantly shedding, German Shepherd coats are less prone to fur matting or getting debris trapped in their coat.
+And the thick fur is quite the literal life-saver during sub-freezing winter temperatures.
+With a thin coat, herding would be near-impossible!

 German Shepherd are legendary for shedding.
 Get used to grooming.
 Even then when coats are blown out, you will still have hair in and on everything in the house.– Tapal2017 (GermanShepherds.com)